Rajpratik71/linux-manPages/kbxutil.md

        Please report bugs to <https://dev.gnupg.org>.

 COPYRIGHT
        Copyright © 2016 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>

        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

-       This manpage was written by Daniel Kahn Gillmor for the Debian distri‐ bution (but may be used by others).
+       This manpage was written by Daniel Kahn Gillmor for the Debian distribution (but may be used by others).

 kbxutil (GnuPG) 2.1.11                                                                        March 2016                                                                                    KBXUTIL(1)